Skip to content

 Demarcation from Unauthorised Practice

-Distinguish usurpation of public functions from the unauthorised practice under Article 403 CC according to the sphere affected.
+Distinguish usurpation of public functions from the unauthorised practice under Article 403 CP according to the sphere affected.

 Document Forgery, False Testimony & Digital Crimes in Spain